 How to Connect to the MySQL Database

-In order for your MySQL database to work as intended, it will need a script calling or querying the database for the information it stores.
-In order to do this, you must connect your script to the database with a configuration file.
+For the MySQL database to work as intended, you will need a script calling or querying the database for the information it stores.
+To accomplish this, you must connect your script to the database with a configuration file.

-Database driven scripts, such as WordPress, WHMCS and Joomla, will generally have a default configuration file ready for you to edit with the appropriate information.
-Below you will find examples of what this access information will look like:
+Platforms like WordPress, WHMCS, and Joomla usually have a default configuration file ready for you to edit with the appropriate information.

-- When you move databases to our servers, the database name and username may change.
-This change must be updated in your script code.
-(The database name and username is clearly displayed in cPanel, in the MySQL area.)
+- When moving databases to our servers, the database name and username may change.
+This change must be updated in your scripts.

-- On Shared servers, the database username cannot be changed to something without the cPanel username in it.
-This is to keep database names and usernames from conflicting with others on the server.
+- On Shared servers, the database username cannot be changed without the cPanel username in it.
+This is to prevent database names and usernames from conflicting with others on the same server.

 MySQL User Has No Privileges

-Since the 11.25 update, we've noticed an occasional bug where adding an IP to the MySQL remote access list results in the corresponding MySQL user having no privileges.
+We have noticed an occasional bug wherein adding an IP address to the MySQL remote access list results in the corresponding MySQL user having no privileges since the 11.25 update.